zdoc01/bah-js-community/examples/angularjs/README.md

 $ serveit
 ```

-3. Navigate to http://localhost:1337 in your favoriate web browser
+3. Navigate to http://localhost:1337 in your favorite web browser

 4. Rejoice!